cm-cc/mesmer/STANDALONE.md

              └> [ 1010 ] pi0 production (and decay in to two photons)
  nwrite    ---> files are dumped every nwrite generated events [int] (negative integer means files written every -nwrite seconds) nwarmup   ---> after nwarmup events, also unweighted generation is started [int].
-Plays with wnorm. ndistr    ---> if writing distributions also at different orders [1/2/3] sdmax     ---> maximum integrand for unweightening wnorm     ---> typical integrated cross section within applied cuts, used for storage in ROOT format sync      ---> syncronization mode for random numbers (see README) [0/1]
+Plays with wnorm. ndistr    ---> if writing distributions also at different orders [0/1/2/3]  (0 disables writing distributions) sdmax     ---> maximum integrand for unweightening wnorm     ---> typical integrated cross section within applied cuts, used for storage in ROOT format sync      ---> syncronization mode for random numbers (see README) [0/1]